NicosNicolaou16/AndroidProjectAndNDK/README.md

 # Android Project and NDK (Kotlin)

-This project is just the setup for NDK, the communication Android project with C/C++ file.
+This project is just the setup for the NDK in android, the communication Android project with C/C++ file.
 In this example we print only a text.

 # Setup - Steps